Non-affiliated members of the House of Lords

 Non-affiliated members of the House of Lords are peers who do not belong to any parliamentary group in the House of Lords of the United Kingdom.
 They do not take a political party's whip, nor affiliate to the crossbench group, nor are they Lords Spiritual (active Church of England bishops).
-Formerly, the law lords were also a separate affiliation, but their successors (justices of the Supreme Court), if peers, are disqualified from sitting in the Lords until they no longer hold a judicial position.
+Formerly, the Lords of Appeal in Ordinary were also a separate affiliation, but due to the creation of the Supreme Court, were disqualified from sitting in the Lords until they no longer hold judicial office.

 Most non-party Lords Temporal are crossbenchers.
 Peers may also be required to sit as non-affiliated while they hold certain senior positions within the Lords (e.g. the senior deputy speaker), as a means to preserve the neutrality of their official roles.
 Some members become non-affiliated after resigning or being expelled from a party, either through a political disagreement or after a scandal such as the 2009 parliamentary expenses scandal.
 Others have had no party allegiance and chose this designation rather than joining the crossbench.

 A member who is elected as Lord Speaker must withdraw from any party affiliation, but is not considered to be a non-affiliated peer.
 Former lord speakers have sat as crossbenchers after holding office.